panditanvita/MovieBot-aka-Chappie/README.md

 give alternate showtimes
 eval() chooses which output to return.

-IMPORTANT: note that eval() re-evaluates based on every time narrow() is called on a set of tags! so information from the past eval() is re-written, and everything which is not saved to the request object is lost.
+Note that eval() re-evaluates based on every time narrow() is called on a set of tags! so information from the past eval() is re-written, and everything which is not saved to the request object is lost.
+***

+***
+####Further improvements:

+- google scraping doesn't return a lot of valid showtimes - need the book my show api

-potential improvement - save all past information returned by the narrow() sub-functions -long if/else cases are awkward but it seems to work
+- save all past information returned by the narrow() sub-functions
+- long if/else cases in logic are awkward (but it seems to work)
+- options for choosing numbered answers still needs to be done
+- timeout for repeating the same question
+- options for choosing a different day (will need to scrape theatres for the next day as well, and tie that into our knowledge base)
+- current design is to have a single response to every line of input from the customer other possible options, which might be better
+-- the bot only responds to new information
+-- bot combines texts which come in within a few seconds of each other into one input set

 ***